Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Income

 For both the state and federally funded Kin-GAP Programs, AB 12 applies the exemption for earned income of a dependent child or ward meeting specified conditions set forth in WIC Section 11008.15.
 For a child who doesn't meet these conditions, earned and unearned income is to be offset against the amount of the negotiated Kin-GAP payment.
 Supplemental Security Income (SSI) benefits received by the youth are subject to offset rules that vary according to whether the youth is receiving state or Federal Kin-GAP benefits.
-The relative must be advised to consult with the SSA office to get information on how SSI benefits may be affected in order to make an informed decision.
+The relative must be advised to consult with the SSA office to get information on how SSI benefits may be affected by the child’s change of status in order to make an informed decision.
 Staff and families may consult with the Kin-GAP Unit if issues arise regarding a child's income.
 The income of the child's parents, Kin-GAP guardian, or any other relative living in the household is not to be used to determine the child's Kin-GAP eligibility.

 The United States Department of Housing and Urban Development has determined that Kin-GAP payments will not be considered as annual income for all initial certifications and annual re-certifications, for purposes of Section 8 Housing income eligibility.